 The learning has to be done progressively, on technical terrain that is suitable for your current skill level.
 Train on trails that approximate what you will face at Yak Ru.
 You need to be able to build up an arsenal of skills that allows you to negotiate trail features safely, consistently, and with confidence over multiple racing days.

-Be willing to enlist the help of others – cycling buddies/friends who are more skillful than yourself, a willing mountain bike guide, or a professional skills instructor (such as MTBSkills.com.sg).
-Relying on external input, feedback, and possibly professional guidance is probably the greatest favour you can do yourself – it encourages an analytical approach to riding, greatly reduces wasted time spent on ‘trial and error’, and cuts out the forming of bad riding habits.
+Be willing to enlist the help of others – cycling buddies/friends who are more skillful than yourself, a quick mountain bike guide, or a professional skills instructor (such as MTBSkills.com.sg).
+Relying on external input, feedback, and possibly professional guidance is probably the most unique favor you can do yourself – it encourages an analytical approach to riding, dramatically reduces wasted time spent on ‘trial and error,’ and cuts out the forming of bad riding habits.

-Lastly, it is important to understand the difference between technique and skill.
-An attentive rider can learn a bunch of great technique in a short time (such as during guided riding trips or lessons), but has to learn when to apply ‘the correct technique at the correct time on any trail’ – and this combination – skill – comes only through a longer period of riding practice.
+Lastly, it is vital to understand the difference between technique and skill.
+An attentive rider can learn a bunch of great techniques in a short time (such as during guided riding trips or lessons), but has to determine when to apply ‘the correct technique at the correct time on any trail’ – and this combination – skill – comes only through a more extended period of riding practice.

-So now that you know what needs to be done, take those important first steps to becoming a better pilot of your machine.
+So now that you know what needs to be done take those critical first steps to become a better pilot of your machine.
 The race is 8 months away, so take advantage of having time on your side to go ride, ride and ride some more!